OpenSwitchNOS/openswitch-ops/docs/REST_API_design.md

 ### Notifications
 When changes in the database are detected, the REST daemon notifies the corresponding clients that subscribed.
 The notification is pushed to the client in JSON format, which includes the URI and the attributes updated.
 Notifications do not require a response.

 The notification message contains the `notifications` field and includes URIs for resources that are `added`, `modified`, and `deleted`.
-When a resource that belongs to a monitored parent is added, the `added` field contains a list of changes that includes the URI of the `subscription` and `resource` added, and the initial `values`.
+When a resource that belongs to a monitored parent is added, the `added` field contains a list of changes that includes the URI of the `subscription`, the `resource` added, and the initial `values`.

-When a resource is modified, the `modified` field contains a list of changes that includes the URI of the `subscription` and `resource` modified, and the `new_values` of attributes that were updated.
+When a resource is modified, the `modified` field contains a list of changes that includes the URI of the `subscription`,  the `resource` modified, and the `new_values` of attributes that were updated.

-When a resource is deleted, the `deleted` field contains a list of changes that includes the URI of the `subscription` and `resource` deleted.
+When a resource is deleted, the `deleted` field contains a list of changes that includes the URI of the `subscription` and the `resource` deleted.

 **Notification JSON**